syncfusion-content/blazor-docs/blazor/dropdown-list/popup-setting.md

 ## Popup height based on available space

-You can achieve this by binding resize event in window and update the height of the popup based on the window height.
+You can achieve this by binding the `resize` event in window and update the height of the popup based on the window height.

 {% highlight Razor %}